MoserMichael/python-obj-system/python-obj-system.md

 Python has support for [enum classes](https://docs.python.org/3/library/enum.html).
 An enum class lists a set of integer class variables, these variables can then be accessed both by their name, and by their integer value.

-An example usage: Note that the class doesn't have a constructor, everything is being taken care of by the baseclass [enum.Enum](https://docs.python.org/3/library/enum.html#enum.Enum) which is making use of a metaclass in he definition of the Enum class [here](https://docs.python.org/3/library/enum.html), this metaclass [EnumMeta source code](https://github.com/python/cpython/blob/f6648e229edf07a1e4897244d7d34989dd9ea647/Lib/enum.py#L161)  then creates a behind the scene dictionary, that maps the integer values to their constant names.
+An example usage: Note that the class doesn't have a constructor, everything is being taken care of by the baseclass [enum.Enum](https://docs.python.org/3/library/enum.html#enum.Enum) which is making use of a meta-class in he definition of the Enum class [here](https://docs.python.org/3/library/enum.html), this metaclass [EnumMeta source code](https://github.com/python/cpython/blob/f6648e229edf07a1e4897244d7d34989dd9ea647/Lib/enum.py#L161)  then creates a behind the scene dictionary, that maps the integer values to their constant names.

 The advantage is, that you get an exception, when accessing an undefined constant, or name.
 There are also more things there, please refer to the linked [documentation](https://docs.python.org/3/library/enum.html)